Entity Matcher API

 entity_id integer Entity identifier.

-matched_terms array Phrases/terms that triggered the match (keyword phrase, or semantic reason).
+matched_terms array Terms that triggered the match.

 Examples